Penn State Football Class of 2022: Where it stands

 Unrated: OL J.B.
 Nelson

-Penn State's climb in the Rivals Team Rankings continues with Fearbry's commitment on Sunday.
-Already jumping from No. 8 to No. 7 with the verbal of Durant earlier in the afternoon, Fearbry's pledge pushed Penn State up two more spots to No. 5
+During a day that already saw the Nittany Lions make the jump from No. 8 to No. 7, then up to No. 5, Penn State finished the day as the nation's No. 4-ranked program in the updated Rivals Team Rankings for the Class of 2022.

-With 16 members, Penn State's average stars per player also climbed to 3.31 from 3.27 earlier in the afternoon, and the class jumped to 1,513 points from 1,408 .
-With nine four-star prospects committed to the class, the Nittany Lions trail only Notre Dame's 11 and Ohio State's 10 committed four-star prospects.
+With 17 members, Penn State's average stars per player also climbed to 3.35, up from 3.27 earlier in the afternoon, and the class jumped to 1,618 total points.
+In all, the Nittany Lions have notched 10 four-star commitments with the addition of Artis, which is second only to Notre Dame (12) for four-stars.

-The Nittany Lions remain behind Class of 2022 team ranking leaders Ohio State, Notre Dame, Florida State, and LSU, but jumped ahead of Georgia and Boston College with their latest verbal commitment.
+The Nittany Lions remain behind Class of 2022 team ranking leaders Ohio State, Notre Dame, and Florida State.
+However, the Nittany Lions have climbed ahead of Baylor, Boston College, Georgia, and LSU in the past 48 hours.
+At 3.35 stars per player, the Nittany Lions also jumped from No. 29 all the way to No. 21 nationally in the span of a day.

 • Talk about this article inside The Lions Den